Zowe-Java-SDK/ZosShell/README.md

 Each of these environmental variables will appear at app startup via ENV command if any have a value specified within the configuration JSON file.

-Use SET command to define or change each environmental variable noted above as needed and the new settings will be used by the application accordingly.
+Use SET command to define or change each environmental variable noted above as needed, and the new settings will be used by the application accordingly.

 <b>PROMPT</b> setting controls what the shell prompt value should represent.
 By default, the prompt value is ">".